billthefarmer/theme-hugo-foundation6/README.md

 ## Building, for developers (Optional)
 This theme uses gulp build scripts based on the [Foundation Zurb Template](https://github.com/zurb/foundation-zurb-template/), for plain and simple scss / js building.
 For building, we have three directories:
-* `/static` contains built css / js files for immediate use.
-* `/source` contains unbuilt scss / js files.
 * `/bin` contains foundation's node and bower modules.
-* To set up a build environment, run the following from the `/bin` directory.
+To set up a build environment, run the following from the `/bin` directory.
 ```
 $ npm install
 $ bower install
 ```
-* Choose one to build css / js files.
+* Choose one to build css / js files from `/source` to `/static`.
 Use `build:prod` to build minified, sourcemapped files.
 ```
 $ npm run build:debug
 $ npm run build:prod